 The shutter is a development of the Prontor shutter from the 1930s.
 This version is the Prontor-Lux.
 The -Lux epithet tells us that the shutter is designed to work with a light meter.
 Being an automatic camera, there is no meter readout – not in the viewfinder nor elsewhere.

-On my camera, the light meter does not appear to work.
+On my camera, the light meter did not appear to work at first but does respond to, at least, extremes of light or dark.
 I have pointed the camera towards very different light sources and there is no notable change in shutter speed and the aperture remains at close to its maximum size (but not quite – I would guess it is at f/4).
 Also, in the viewfinder, there is a red spot to indicate low light.
 Of course, this is not necessarily the light meter – it could be the failure of any part of the automatic exposure system but the light meter probably the weakest link in the system and are notorious for failing in old cameras.
 As this is a selenium meter, there can be no battery issues.

 The camera also has a built-in coupled rangefinder.
 This will be the reason for the ‘R’ designation in the camera’s name.
 This rangefinder has a very clear central rangefinder spot.
 This rangefinder is no longer coupled to the lens focus ring – again, not entirely unexpected on a 55+ year old camera.